 After an incident occurs, an incident response report must be documented that can help the team to improve its future efforts.
 The documentation can include the policies, response procedures, and decisions made as well as the lessons learned during the incident.

 What is an Incident Response Platform?

-To prevent attackers from succeeding, security teams need to create an incident response plan that is put into action using a robust incident response platform.
-An incident response platform is a tool used to deliver proactive and responsive countermeasures against cyberattacks.
-These countermeasures can be delivered both manually and using automation.
+To prevent attackers from succeeding, security teams need to do cyber incident response planning that is put into action using a robust cyber incident response platform.
+An incident response tool is used to deliver proactive and responsive countermeasures against cyberattacks.
+These countermeasures can be delivered both manually and using incident automation.

 Incident response platforms focus on the detection of abnormalities, threat hunting, and real-time threat response via automated playbooks.
 Using these platforms, incident response can be strategically planned, orchestrated, and documented with incident reports for further analysis.
-The modern automated incident response platforms come with automated security playbooks designed to help contain and remediate breaches at machine speed using pre-configured workflows.
-Playbooks are planned workflows that automatically orchestrate responses across disparate tools and technologies to contain threats in real-time.
+A modern automated incident response tool comes with incident response playbooks designed to help contain and remediate breaches at machine speed using pre-configured workflows.
+Playbooks are planned workflows that automatically orchestrate responses across disparate tools and technologies to contain threats in real time.

 With the help of security automation, incident response platforms help security teams reduce the time and resources required to handle incidents and identify and remediate events that may have been skipped due to a lack of resources.